 TCFD is also endorsed by the the Singapore Exchange (SGX), as well as by the National Association of Insurance Commissioners (NAIC), increasingly making it the favored climate reporting framework in the financial sector.

-TCFD recommends that a company's board and executive leadership discuss, answer, and report annually on 11 questions about the company's climate risks and strategy.
-TCFD is divided into four sections:
+TCFD and ISSB recommend that a company's board and executive leadership discuss, answer, and report annually on specific questions and disclosure areas related to a company or reporting entity's climate risks and strategy.
+TCFD and ISSB are divided into four sections:

 Unlike other sustainability reporting frameworks like CDP or GRI, TCFD does not recommend specific climate risk metrics or KPIs beyond tracking Scope 1, 2 and 3 greenhouse gas (GHG) emissions.
 How your organization chooses to measure the implementation and success of its climate risk strategy is up to you.